 At Pilot, we don't like to mess around with your time and money, so if we don't think you're a good fit for treatment, you'll get your money back.
-If they believe that they can help, though, our doctors will come up with a treatment plan, especially for you.
+If they believe that they can help, though, our practitioners will come up with a treatment plan, especially for you.

 From there, our partner pharmacy can ship your plan directly to you.
 No having to go into the chemist, no having to talk to the pharmacist about the medications, no having to carry them to the counter, just the medications you need, in discreet packaging.

-From there, we offer ongoing support from your doctor and the Pilot medical team, who'll be able to tweak your treatment plan if there are any problems, making sure you get the right treatment for you.
+From there, we offer ongoing support from your practitioner and the Pilot medical team, who'll be able to tweak your treatment plan if there are any problems, making sure you get the right treatment for you.

 Photo Credit: NBC / Fox